 FTAI Infrastructure (FIP)

-We see potential in FTAI Infrastructure.
+FTAI Infrastructure is a sound business.
 Although it has burned cash, its growth shows it’s deploying the Jeff Bezos reinvestment strategy.― StockStory Analyst Team

 1. News